 To achieve such ideal outcomes, Admins must understand the added value that user adoption offers.
 You cannot just assume that users will automatically embrace technology- it must be learned, trained for, and nurtured.

-By creating materials that not only teach how to use Salesforce, but also focus on end user adoption, engagement, and experience, end-users will be more willing and excited to embrace technology with enthusiasm.
+By creating materials that teach how to use Salesforce and focus on end-user adoption, engagement, and experience, end-users will be more willing and excited to embrace technology with enthusiasm.